 “That’s Colin,” said Sanchez, the Pitman guidance counselor.
 “He beats to a little bit different drum.”

-How else to explain the time he took his first stand — one that could have derailed Colin's football career entirely?
-A decade ago, he was determined to play college football, but some teams believed he would pursue a pro baseball career.
+How else to explain the time he took his first stand — one that could’ve derailed Colin’s football career entirely?
+A decade ago, he was determined to play college football, but some teams believed he’d pursue a pro baseball career.
 Only one school, the University of Nevada, offered Colin a scholarship, and its football coach, Chris Ault, asked the young man to skip his senior baseball season.

-Pitman coaches advised Colin to do what he had been asked.
+Pitman coaches advised Colin to do what he’d been asked.
 Teammates told him to look out for his own future.
 Colin, though, was not willing to let down the baseball team, so no, he told Ault, he could not oblige.